Model theory of Galois actions of torsion Abelian groups

 Again, $V_i^{(\omega)}$'s are pronilpotent, they project onto $A_i$'s and we have $V_i^{(\omega)}\subseteq V_{i+1}^{(\omega)}$.
 We can continue like this using transfinite induction as long as we wish.
-However, this procedure must finish after some (ordinal) number of steps --- it is possible that countably many steps are enough, but for sure it is enough to take $\kappa:=|\mathrm{Aut}(K)|^+$ of them.
-Then, for each $i>0$ we define:
+However, this procedure must finish after some (ordinal) number of steps --- it is possible that countably many steps are enough, but for sure it is enough to take